No, Education Savings Accounts are not the same as vouchers

 A traditional voucher program allows parents to use the state education dollars allocated for their child toward tuition at a private school of their choosing, including religious schools.
 A state-approved organization writes out a check, which a parent endorses and then gives to the private school of choice, or the check is issued directly to a school under the parents’ names.
 Typically, voucher programs also start out targeting certain groups of students in need of new learning opportunities, such as those from low-income families or students with disabilities.

-An Education Savings Account (ESA) program allows parents to use the state education dollars allocated for their child toward a variety of different state-approved education-related expenses, such as tutoring or supplemental curriculum, mental health treatment, special education services and therapy, or tuition at a private school.
+An Education Savings Account (ESA) program allows parents to use a portion of state education dollars allocated for their child toward a variety of different state-approved education-related expenses, such as tutoring or supplemental curriculum, mental health treatment, special education services and therapy, or tuition at a private school.
 This gives parents flexibility and control to access learning services that work best for their children.
 Parents access their child’s share of state education assistance through a restricted, government-authorized savings account often in the form of a debit card.
-(Like vouchers, ESAs also typically base eligibility on family income level or student disability status.)

 Why these differences matter